emmanuelepp/simple-generation-of-human-faces/README.md

 This is a simple application that generates human faces based on the tensorflow celeb_a dataset.

 ## How to run this project
-Create a new virtual environment using the following command.
+Create a new virtual environment using the following command in the root of the project.

 ```bash
 python -m venv venv